 Not all second wines are worth buying.
 Many are still trading off the reputation of the Grand Vin which means that those second label Bordeaux wines are overpriced for their level of quality in the marketplace.
 But this is definitely not case with all second wines.
 You just need to know what to buy.
 And that is where we help with our tasting notes.

 On the plus side, it is clearly recognized that the production of second wines and second label Bordeaux wines are a positive method that clearly increases the quality of the estates Grand Vin, or top wine.
 That is because today, a much larger percentage of what used to go into the first wine is now being placed into the second wine.

 That means many second label Bordeaux wines are now not only better than any second wines in the past, they can be better than many estates were producing in the 1970’s and for much of the 1980’s!

-Continuing this trend, some estates like Chateau Lafite Rothschild and Chateau Latour have introduced third wines, making the quality of their second wine better.
-Going one step further, Chateau Margaux recently started placing some of its juice into a fourth wine, Margaux de Margaux, which also makes their second wine even better!
+Continuing this trend, some estates like Chateau Lafite Rothschild, Chateau Montrose, Chateau Margaux, Chateau Latour and others have introduced third wines, making the quality of their second wine better.
+Going one step further, Chateau Margaux recently started placing some of its juice into a fourth wine, Margaux de Margaux, which also makes their second and third wine even better!